 - Helping the patient practice mindfulness and try to get them occupied with other things that might make them think less about their obsession.

 - Try and find a hobby that might interest them.
 This might help develop self-confidence and also make the patient less violent.
+This can also provide a distraction from the invasive obsessional thoughts.

 Timely diagnosis and treatment of obsessive love disorder can help minimize the adverse effects of OLD.
 If you are in a relationship with a person who shows any of the above signs, then take them to a professional.
 Untreated psychological illnesses, such as OLD, can pose a threat to the patient and also to the people around them.